 But what if you could keep your employees out of this complicated and expensive system entirely?
 What if they never even had to take that first step onto Tier 1?
 The fact is, more often than you might think, they don’t.
-With proper guidance towards the right behaviors, there are options for managing and preventing health problems at little to no cost.
+With proper guidance towards the right behaviors with a health navigation solution, there are options for managing and preventing health problems at little to no cost.
 At Rightway, we call this approach Tier 0: an ecosystem of healthcare decisions and services that eliminates and prevents more costly future healthcare expenses.

 Written by Scott Musial, Chief Pharmacy Officer at Rightway.

 Let’s be very clear: Tier 0 should never be confused with emergent care, which by definition has a criticality and complexity that goes beyond what a member can and should manage on their own.
 But there are many cases in which a Tier 0 approach will reap dividends in terms of both improving long-term health and reducing out-of-pocket expenses.
 Tier 0 actions include low- or no-cost preventive services, such as the flu or shingles vaccine.
 They also incorporate proactive behaviors, such as home blood pressure monitoring, committing to a daily walk, or addressing neck pain by trying a new pillow before visiting a specialist.